In an exclusive Manchester United interview with Wes Brown, Cristiano Ronaldo said he has rejoined the club to take them back to their glory days.

 The Red Devils have not won the Premier League since Sir Alex Ferguson left the club in 2013.
 They have not lifted any form of silverware since 2017.

 There have been close shaves over the past few years.
-Last season’s Europa League final was a huge disappointment as they lost to Villarreal on penalties.
+Last season’s Europa League final was a massive disappointment as they lost to Villarreal on penalties.

 The club made the most of the summer transfer window with three fantastic signings in Raphael Varane, Jadon Sancho and Ronaldo alongside Tom Heaton.